technabit/ultimate-nestjs-boilerplate/README.md

 - [x] Swagger Documentation and API versioning for REST API
 - [x] Automatic API generation on the frontend using OpenAPI Codegen [Learn More](#1-automatic-api-generation-on-the-frontend)
 - [x] Websockets
 - [x] BullMQ for Queues.
-Bull board to inspect your jobs.
+Bull board UI to inspect your jobs.
 - [x] Worker server for processing background tasks like queues.
 - [x] Caching using Redis
 - [x] Pino for Logging